U.S. Senate confirms Dr. Robert Califf to lead FDA for second time

 Alphabet has also backed Duke University's AI for Health project in which Califf - a longtime cardiology professor and founding director of the Duke Clinical Research Institute and the university's health data science center - was heavily involved.

-The other companies in order of contribution amounts are AstraZeneca Plc (AZN.L), Amgen Inc (AMGN.O), Boehringer Ingelheim, Biogen Inc (BIIB.O), Eli Lilly and Co (LLY.N), Daiichi Sankyo Co (4568.T), Sanofi SA (SASY.PA), Bayer AG (BAYGn.DE), and Roche Holding AG .
+The other companies in order of contribution amounts are AstraZeneca Plc, Amgen Inc, Boehringer Ingelheim, Biogen Inc, Eli Lilly and Co, Daiichi Sankyo Co, Sanofi SA, Bayer AG, and Roche Holding AG.

 Register now for FREE unlimited access to Reuters.com